tom-weatherhead/thaw-gcd/README.md

 # thaw-gcd
-Euclid's greatest common divisor algorithm as a JavaScript component
+Euclid's greatest common divisor algorithm as a JavaScript component.